United in our individuality.

 The Declaration on Equity and Diversity

-As we plan and strategize for the future, the goals of this Declaration serve as guideposts to recognize the impact of racism on children’s health, promote optimal health for our diverse patients, and make Boston Children’s a welcoming place for all who seek our care — and every person who works here.
-Our declaration memorializes Boston Children’s Hospital’s commitment to diversity in our community, and helps ensure that every employee at Boston Children’s Hospital understands the goals of the organization with respect to providing a work environment that promotes respect, equity, inclusion, collaboration and commitment to one another.
+As we plan and strategize for the future, Boston Children’s Hospital’s Declaration on Equity, Diversity, and Inclusivity’s goals recognize the impact of racism on children’s health, promote optimal health for our diverse patients, and make Boston Children’s a welcoming place for all who seek our care — and every person who works here.
+Our declaration memorializes Boston Children’s Hospital’s commitment to diversity in our community, and helps ensure that every employee at Boston Children’s Hospital understands the goals of the organization with respect to providing a work environment that promotes respect, equity, inclusion, collaboration, and commitment to one another.

 A boy and a girl playing together with a world globe.